What is Oral Sedation Dentistry?

 What Types of Sedation are Used?

-Oral sedation is a little different as it is given through a pill you take before visiting the dentist.
+Oral sedation is given through a pill you take before visiting the dentist.
 With oral sedation, we will provide you with Halcion, which needs to be taken an hour before your appointment.
 You will not be able to drive while the medication is in your system.
 Halcion is a member of the Valium drug family and will make you drowsy.
-If you have extreme anxiety, this medication is one of the preferred method.
+If you have extreme anxiety, this medication is one of the preferred methods.
 Some people can fall asleep during dental procedures.

 Related Posts